Spectral theorems for positive algebra homomorphisms

-In \cref{3_sec:special_positive_representations}, we apply the general theory to positive representations of $\contots$ on Banach lattices and, via its restriction to $\contots$, to representations of the commplex algebra $\contoCts$ on Hilbert spaces.
+In \cref{3_sec:special_positive_representations}, we apply the general theory to positive representations of $\contots$ on Banach lattices and, via its restriction to $\contots$, to representations of the complex algebra $\contoCts$ on Hilbert spaces.
 In the first case, a significant extension of the results in \cite{de_jeu_ruoff:2016} is obtained.
 In the second case, we obtain a spectral theorem for (possibly) degenerate representations of $\contoCts$ that appears to be more complete than is to be found in the literature.
-The general result in \cref{3_sec:general_representation_theorems_for_positive_algebra_homomorphism} turns out to provide a modest improvement of what Pedersen's up-down theorem predicts for commutative \Calgebras\ of operators on separable Hilbert spaces.
-It also yields rather smoothly that, under a condition that is satisfied for separable Hilbert spaces, the image of the Borel functional calculus for a (possibly degenerate) representation of $\contoCts$ equals the strongly closed subalgebra that is generated by the image of $\contoCts$.
+When combined with \cite[Theorem~2.4.4]{pedersen_C-STAR-ALGEBRAS_AND_THEIR_AUTOMORPHISM_GROUPS:1979}, our results on ups and downs from \cref{3_sec:ups_and_downs} imply that, under a condition that is satisfied for separable Hilbert spaces, the image of the Borel functional calculus for a (possibly degenerate) representation of $\contoCts$ equals the strongly closed subalgebra that is generated by the image of $\contoCts$.